-Sky Subtraction is a technique that assists in observation of objects: removing the general background radiation of the sky from the observation of a specific object or objects.
-This can be of use in Photometry and Spectrography.
-The simplest form is equivalent to using the image of a nearby empty region of sky and subtracting: i.e., the entire Spectral Power Distribution for spectrography, or through the same bandpass filter in the case of photometry.
-Additional measures would be to first do some smoothing of the "empty" region, which undoubtedly is not completely empty, and/or to use the average of more than one empty region.
+Sky subtraction is a technique that assists in observation of objects: removing the general background radiation of the sky from the observation of a specific object or objects.
+This can be of use in photometry and spectrography.
+The simplest form is equivalent to using the image of a nearby empty region of sky and subtracting: i.e., the entire spectral energy distribution for spectrography, or through the same bandpass filter in the case of photometry.
+Additional steps would be first to do some smoothing of the "empty" region, which undoubtedly is not completely empty, and/or to use the average of more than one empty region.
 In the age of CCDs and digital images, subtraction pixel-by-pixel is typical.